Ramesses IV: Levant

-At Beirut, a 12th century burial shaft included a bone amulet with the cartouche of Ramesses IV.
+At Beirut, a 12th-century burial shaft included a bone amulet with the cartouche of Ramesses IV.

 Death

-Ushabti of Ramses IV, Musée du Louvre.

 Despite Ramesses IV's many endeavours for the gods and his prayer to Osiris—preserved on a Year 4 stela at Abydos—that "thou shalt give me the great age with a long reign [as my predecessor]", the king did not live long enough to accomplish his ambitious goals.
 Ramesses IV's highest known date in the archaeological records is a Year 7, III Akhet day 23 ostracon which, under the Egyptian dating system, meant that this ruler had a reign of just more than 6 full years.

 After a short reign of about six and a half years, Ramesses IV died and was buried in tomb KV2 in the Valley of the Kings.
 His mummy was found in the royal cache of Amenhotep II's tomb KV35 in 1898.
 His chief wife is Queen Duatentopet or Tentopet or who was buried in QV74.
 His son, Ramesses V, would succeed him to the throne.

 Originally, Ramesses IV had a tomb built for him in the Valley of the Queens, QV53.

 In April 2021 his mummy was moved from the Museum of Egyptian Antiquities to the National Museum of Egyptian Civilization along with those of 17 other kings and 4 queens in an event termed the Pharaohs' Golden Parade.